zlogic/cybervision/README.md

 * If the filename ends with `.png`, this will save a PNG depth map file.
 * If the filename ends with `.jpg`, this will save a JPEG depth map file.

-⚠️ The optimal image size is 1024x1024 (or similar).
-Using larger images will result in increased processing times, increased memory usage, and run into GPU hardware limitations.
-Smaller images might not have enough details.

 ### GPU details

 Compiling a GPU-accelerated (Vulkan) version requires additional libraries and build tools.